AN ACT TO MAKE CERTAIN MODIFICATIONS TO THE GENERAL STATUTES RELATED TO JUVENILE CRIME PREVENTION COUNCILS.

 The above provisions are effective December 1, 2019.

-For the 2019-21 fiscal biennium, deems funds appropriated to the Division for the biennium that are provided to County Councils to be used for alternative commitment and Level 2 dispositional alternatives, to now be known as funds for intensive intervention services to be used for the purpose of provided intensive intervention services for juveniles of any disposition level, based on the needs of the juvenile ordered under GS 7B-2506.
+For the 2019-21 fiscal biennium, deems funds appropriated to the Division for the biennium that are provided to County Councils to be used for alternative commitment and Level 2 dispositional alternatives to now be known as funds for intensive intervention services to be used for the purpose of providing intensive intervention services for juveniles of any disposition level, based on the needs of the juvenile as ordered under GS 7B-2506.
 Requires the Division to conduct an open-bid award process to determine allocation of County Council funds among counties.
-Provides for the Division's selection and number of recipients, as well as award amounts amounts, upon the consideration of commitment rates, disposition levels and criminogenic needs of juveniles served, programs that target rural juveniles, diverse statewide geographic representation, and programs utilizing county collaboration.
+Provides for the Division's selection and number of recipients, as well as award amounts, upon the consideration of commitment rates, disposition levels, and criminogenic needs of juveniles served, programs that target rural juveniles, diverse statewide geographic representation, and programs utilizing county collaboration.